awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

 1. Under **Additional configuration**, do the following:
    + For **Datapoints to alarm**, enter the number of data points \(evaluation periods\) during which the metric value must meet the threshold conditions to trigger the alarm\.
 For example, two consecutive periods of 5 minutes would take 10 minutes to trigger the alarm\.
    + For **Missing data treatment**, choose what you want the alarm to do if some data is missing\.
-For more information, see [Configuring How CloudWatch Alarms Treat Missing Data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarms-and-missing-data) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Configuring how CloudWatch alarms treat missing data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarms-and-missing-data) in the *Amazon CloudWatch User Guide*\.

 1. Choose **Next**\.